Creamy Mashed Cauliflower

 - Preheat oven to 400.

-- Rough chop cauliflower into small florets being mindful of trying to make everything the same size.
+- Remove stem and rough chop cauliflower into small florets being mindful of trying to make everything the same size.

-- Toss cauliflower with avocado oil and a pinch of salt.
+- Toss cauliflower with avocado oil and a pinch of salt & pepper.

 - Cauliflower should be cooked and starting to look dry but not brown or burnt.
 Oven times may vary, so keep checking until desired texture is reached.

 - Using a high speed blender, immersion blender or food processor pulse cauliflower until it is smooth with no lumps.
-Add spices and ghee and blend until incorporated.
+Add garlic powder and ghee or butter and blend until fully smooth and incorporated.

 - If you’d like to thin out the texture, add some cream, coconut milk or more butter.

 I can’t believe I don’t need any dairy for this!
 Amazing!